Sprained ankle

 Important: Some people have very weak ligaments.
 They are thus prone to sprains.
 People with contracted foot or muscle weakness also have a higher risk.

-Sportspeople moreover experience sprains and other ankle injuries more frequently.
+Sportspeople experience sprains and other ankle injuries more frequently.
 So for example, a quarter of all sportspeople get lateral collateral ligament ruptures on their ankles.
 This is especially the case for sports such as volleyball, basketball or football.

 How does a sprained ankle develop?